NicklasLallo/dotfiles/README.md

 ## Older picture:
 ![Preview of Setup](https://i.imgur.com/tewk8oJ.png)

-Uses GNU Stow to symlink the dotfiles.
+## Instructions:
 You can easily pick and choose the parts you like without having to use everything.

-## Instructions:
+Each folder is named after a package and contains every configuration file used by that application.
+The files inside the folders are relative to home (e.g. the file `vim/.vimrc` goes to `~/.vimrc`).

+To more quickly set things up I recomend to use GNU Stow to symlink the dotfiles.
-1. Clone the repo into your home folder, ex: `~/dotfiles`.
+1. Clone the repo into your home folder, e.g. `~/dotfiles`.
-2. Install GNU Stow. (or do the symlinks manualy, see: `man ln`
+2. Install stow from your package manager. (or do the symlinks manualy, see: `man ln`)
 4. Backup any of your original config files you want to keep around.
 3. Go to the repo and run `stow vim` or similar to symlink the files asociated with that part of the setup.